Sami Yaffa

-Sami Yaffa (born Sami Lauri Takamäki; 4 September 1963) is a Finnish bass guitarist best known for his work in New York Dolls, Michael Monroe's bands, and Hanoi Rocks.
-He is currently the bassist for the Michael Monroe band and The Compulsions.
-He also plays guitar in his own band Mad Juana.
+Sami Yaffa (born Sami Lauri Takamäki; 4 September 1963) is a Finnish bass guitarist best known for his work in New York Dolls, Joan Jett & the Blackhearts, Pelle Miljoona Oy, Michael Monroe's bands, and Hanoi Rocks.
+He is currently the bassist for the Michael Monroe band and is also concentrating on his solo career.

 Biography

 Yaffa first began playing music in 1977, when he was fourteen years old, with a band called The Bablers.
 He went along with another member of the Bablers (Pepe Seivo) and formed a punk rock band, Suopo, in 1979.
 They did not record any material and stayed relatively unknown even in the Finnish punk rock scene.
 Around this time Yaffa also played with another Finnish punk rock band, Pohjanoteeraus.

 Hanoi Rocks

-In 1980 Yaffa joined future Hanoi Rocks bandmate Andy McCoy in a legendary Finnish punk/rock band Pelle Miljoona Oy.
-The two of them took part in the band's most successful album "Moottoritie On Kuuma".
-Before the group toured they both decided to leave and to join Hanoi Rocks.
+In 1980 Yaffa joined future Hanoi Rocks bandmate Andy McCoy in Finnish punk rock band Pelle Miljoona Oy.
+The two of them took part in the band's most successful album "Moottoritie on kuuma".
+Both left the group after 9 months to join Hanoi Rocks.

 Hanoi Rocks became the biggest band in Finland at the time, releasing a string of successful albums.
-The group moved from Helsinki to London and continued to gain fans and influence the music scene there.
+The group moved from Helsinki to Stockholm in 1980 and then to London in 1982 and continued to gain fans and influence the music scene there.
 Yaffa played bass in all the Hanoi Rocks albums released in 1980s.
 In London, Yaffa, along with Hanoi Rocks bandmates Nasty Suicide and Razzle, as well as Knox of the Vibrators, recorded an album under the name Fallen Angels.
 Knox continued to perform as Fallen Angels after, though the Hanoi Rocks members including Yaffa never played with the band on stage.